10 Things to Prepare For an Employee’s Last Day

 Another recommended action for the exit process is to recover company property.
 “Collect any items that belong to the employer such as keys, laptops, and identification badges,” says Reddock.
 “Additionally, terminate the employee’s email address and voicemail extensions and/or place a message on the systems advising individuals of who to contact in the employee’s absence.”

-Adds Charles Krugel, all company property should be inventoried and returned, “e.g., keys, data, documents, manuals, equipment, phones, etc. All company passwords and usernames for any online accounts should be checked, e.g., LinkedIn, Facebook, company intranet, etc. The company may want to have a checklist of all the property to be inventoried and returned, and may want written acknowledgement of their return from the employee.”
+Adds Charles Krugel, all company property should be inventoried and returned, “e.g., keys, data, documents, manuals, equipment, phones, etc. All company passwords and usernames for any online accounts should be checked, e.g., LinkedIn, Facebook, company intranet, etc. The company may want to have a checklist of all the property to be inventoried and returned, and may want written acknowledgment of their return from the employee.”

 9. Deliver their final pay

-The rules on delivering the exiting employee’s final paycheck are very specific, and according to Reddock, the biggest mistake employers make when an employee resigns is not paying the employee his or her final pay on time.
+The rules on delivering the exiting employee’s final paycheck are very specific, and according to Reddock, the biggest mistake employers make when an employee resigns is not paying the employee his or her final payment on time.

 “Following the final pay requirements is important because failure to do so could expose the employer to penalties and interests up to 30 days of the employees pay.
 In California where I practice, the California wage and hour laws require an employer to pay the employee his or her earned wages through the date of resignation, along with any accrued vacation pay at the time of the employee’s exit.
 If the employee provides advance notice of his or her resignation, the employer must be prepared to pay the employee his or her final pay on the day of resignation.
 If the employee does not provide advance notice of his or her resignation, the employer then has 72 hours to pay the employee his or her final pay.”